-Dr. Vanier, Director of Research Emeritus at Institut National de la Santé et de la Recherche Médicale has received honorariums from Orphazyme, Orchard Therapeutics, and Sanofi Genzyme and consulting fees from Orchard Therapeutics.See Profile
+Dr. Vanier, Director of Research Emeritus at Institut National de la Santé et de la Recherche Médicale received honorariums from Orphazyme, Orchard Therapeutics, and Sanofi Genzyme as a member of scientific advisory boards and consulting fees from Orchard Therapeutics.See Profile

 Nearly 3,000 illustrations, including video clips of neurologic disorders.